Back to Blog

 1. Initial charge attempt fails

-2. Stripe sends payment failure notification to client
+2. Stripe sends a payment-failure notification to the client

-4. If all retries fail, service can be automatically paused
+4. If all retries fail, the sub-account can be automatically paused

 5. Once payment succeeds, service resumes